HockettA/reading-notes/Structure.md

 # Semantics #

 Semantics refers to the meaning a particular code has on the text it is associated.
-For instance <h1>Hello World!</h1> states that "Hello World" will be treated as a primary header and will abide by the rules associated including being large print, underlined, and bolded.
+For instance a header 1 (h1) Hello World! states that "Hello World" will be treated as a primary header and will abide by the rules associated including being large print, underlined, and bolded.

 ## Table of Contents ##
 * [*About Me*](README.md)